-Our favorite daily devotional.
+My favorite daily devotional.
 Indeed, these devotionals are shining examples of the kind of regular teaching/exhortation that might take place in the assembly on the Lord's day.
-If we cannot approach Mr. Spurgeon's godly eloquence, nevertheless we can encourage and exhort one another through mutual ministry.
+If the brethren cannot approach Mr. Spurgeon's godly eloquence, nevertheless we can encourage and exhort one another through mutual ministry.

 My favorite history of the church.
 You can buy the book at the link above.
 Someone has said history is written by the conquerors.
 Not this one!
-Read my review of the book here.
+I love E.H.
+Broadbent.
+Read my review of his book here.

 Pacific Garden Mission, Chicago

 God saves people who have reached the end of themselves!
-I used to love to listen to episodes of "Unshackled" on the radio.
+I used to love listening to episodes of "Unshackled" on the radio.

 Site devoted to the teaching of W. Carl Ketcherside.
 I have an article of his posted on this page.